 Students may have an opportunity to submit an application to be scheduled in a specific modality during their final term of the internship.
 Eligible students must meet specific criteria to be considered which includes completion of all program competency exams and clinical assignments.
-Students interested in gaining more clinical experience in a particular rotation that the program currently offers are required to submit an "Clinical Assignment Application" by March 1st of the students fifth term to the Program Director.
+Students interested in gaining more clinical experience in a particular rotation that the program currently offers are required to submit an "Clinical Assignment Application".
 This application can be accessed via Documents on Trajecsys.
 Program faculty will evaluate students' application and determine appropriate clinical rotation placement.